ElizabethCody/icejar/README.md

 # Modules
 Modules are JAR files which contain a class called `Module` which is not in any named package.
-This class *must* extend the abstract `Module` defined in `interfaces/src/main/java/Module.java`.
+This class *must* implement `Module` interface defined in `icejar-module-api/src/main/java/Module.java`.

-The abstract `Module` class defines two methods which can be overridden:
+The `Module` interface defines two methods which can be overridden:

 * `setup`: This method is called whenever a connection is established and *must* be overridden by sub-classes.
 This method is called with the configuration for